 Hon.
 Speaker, I agree with you on the aspect of who should handle this matter.
 These are crimes against humanity.
-In fact, these people should even have proposed that this matter to go to the ICC at The Hague.
+In fact, these people should even have proposed that this matter goes to the International Criminal Court at The Hague.
 That is where these people should be taken, but in the absence of such recommendation, we can specify the EACC.
 Unfortunately, what has been happening is that a lot of cases have been going to the EACC, but people are not seeing them "biting" anybody.
 This time round, we want to see the EACC "bite" because this is a tragedy against this country.